Obesity - Over Eating - Diabetes - Weight Loss

 healthy body requires a minimum amount of fat for proper functioning of

-the hormonal, reproductive, and immune systems, as thermal insulation, as
+, as thermal insulation, as

 shock absorption for sensitive areas, and as energy for future use.
 But